delta-io/delta-sharing/README.md

 # Delta Sharing Protocol

-[Delta Sharing Protocol](PROTOCOL.md) document provides a specification of the Delta Sharing protocol.
+The [Delta Sharing Protocol specification](PROTOCOL.md) details the protocol.

 # Reporting issues

 We use [GitHub Issues](https://github.com/delta-io/delta-sharing/issues) to track community reported issues.
 You can also [contact](#community) the community for getting answers.

-# Building
+# Building this Project

 ## Python Connector